MANIFEST

 • P2P file sharing.

-• Infrastructure layer to replace traditional web stack universal platform-independent applications.
+• Infrastructure layer to replace traditional web stack with universal platform-independent applications.

 • Anti-malware protocol.